KatherineMichel/digital-commonplace/README.md

 Events list
 https://mobile.twitter.com/chrisjrn/status/1248020330532057093

+https://twitter.com/simonw/status/1278389840753508352 | Simon Willison on Twitter: "I've somewhat dropped the ball on applying to speak at conferences - any suggestions for Python (or Python-aligned) conferences that I could submit a talk about @datasetteproj stuff to?
+Would also love to talk to user groups." / Twitter

 CfPs
 PyOhio
 https://twitter.com/PyOhio/status/1264296854625402880 | PyOhio on Twitter: "Filling out CFPs can be overwhelming but ours is pretty simple!
 We really just need a title, short description and the desired takeaway of your talk.
 The hardest part is filling out your bio and you don't have to have a final version of that until July 😉 https://t.co/hxl0j4uOue" / Twitter